darklaunch/darklaunch.com/blog/2018/02/24/python-import-path-containing-reserved-keyword-2.md

-Import a module from a path that contains a reserved Python keyword like "is".
-This fixes SyntaxError.
+Import a module from a path that contains a reserved Python keyword like `is`.
+This fixes `SyntaxError`.

 ```python
 $ python